-Furthermore, along with image and text data, we explore the use of an auxiliary modality, the mouse trace segments provided in the Localized Narratives dataset~\cite{pont2020connecting}.
-The mouse traces are a sequence of 2D points over time that relate to a region in the image when describing the scene.
-As the text in Localized Narratives is transcribed the speech of the annotators, the mouse traces are synced with spoken words, which we denote as $T=\{t_1,t_2,\dots,t_{|T|}\}$ where $|T|=|S|$.
-These features are stacked with textual features.
-Further details are given in \Cref{sec.model}.
+In addition to image and text, we explore the use of an auxiliary modality, mouse trace segments provided in \cite{pont2020connecting}.
+Each mouse trace includes a sequence of 2D points over time that relate to a region in the image when describing the scene.
+As the text in Localized Narratives is transcription of the speech of the annotators, the mouse traces are synced with spoken words, which we denote as $T=\{t_1,t_2,\dots,t_{|T|}\}$ where $|T|=|S|$.
+These features are stacked with textual features (see \Cref{sec.model}).

-\paragraph{Weakly supervised grounding.} In the weakly supervised setting, the key challenge is to replace the coreference label supervision with an alternative one.
-We hypothesize that each mention in a coreferring pair corresponds to the same image region, and it is possible to learn a joint image-text space which is sufficiently rich to capture such correlations.
+In the weakly supervised setting, the key challenge is to replace the coreference label supervision with an alternative one.
+We hypothesize that each mention in a coreferring pair corresponds to (approximately) the same image region, and it is possible to learn a joint image-text space which is sufficiently rich to capture such correlations.
 Concretely, let $g(m,r)$ denote an auxiliary function that is instantiated as a deep network and outputs a score for the mention $m$ being located at region $r$ in image $I$.
-The grounding score for each mention can be converted into probability values by normalizing them over all regions:
+This grounding score for each mention can be converted into probability values by normalizing them over all regions in the image:

 The compatibility function $f$ can be defined as a sum product of a pair's grounding probabilities over all regions: